 Vitamin E acetate is an additive in the production of e-cigarettes and vaping products and a thickening agent in THC products.
 Vitamin E, while safe to include in some products, is not safe to inhale, as its consistency can keep the oil stuck in one’s lungs, interfering with pulmonary functions.
 CDC testing found the chemical in all lung fluid samples from 29 patients (including two who died) from 10 states infected with vaping lung disease.

 Additionally, a cannabis testing company tested THC samples sold in California and reported a high degree of vitamin E contamination in illicit market samples.
 Of the 15 illegal market cartridges tested, nine had vitamin E acetate at concentrations of 20%-50%.
 None of the more than 200 legally sold brands contained the chemical in these concentrations.

 Of the 419 THC-containing products the Food and Drug Administration has tested, 50 percent contained the sticky substance so far.
 Meanwhile, Utah researchers found the chemical vitamin E acetate in 89 percent of the THC-containing cartridges tested.
 Regardless of the concentration level of this dangerous chemical found in the cartridges or pods, evidence is becoming more and more clear that inhaling vitamin E can lead to serious health consequences.

 Dax F. Garza, P.C. is currently accepting e-cigarette induced injury cases in all 50 states.
-If you or a loved one has been injured, you should contact our lawyers immediately for a free consultation.
+If you or a loved one has been injured, you should contact our vape injury lawyers immediately for a free consultation.